 - The Dingle Journey $4065 NZD ($2,769 USD) looks very similar to the Max Pass.

 What I suggest is that you do some thorough research of the areas surrounding the stops on the bus and find a pass that suits you best, in case you want to stop and explore.
 The way I took the trip, completing the trip in the minimum amount of time suggested, doesn’t allow you to really do some of the things you’d like to do in New Zealand.
 It’s ultimately a top level overview of the county, with 1-2 days spent in each destination.
 Most places you’ll have half a day to try and get an activity done, before you’re shuffled back on the bus.
 A lot of the activities are not divulged until the day of, while you’re on the bus going to the destination.
 Therefore rushing you into making a decision because the driver needs to call in numbers to secure spots and prices.

 Additionally, some of the activities that were offered required you to get off the bus because the bus needed to leave before the activity finished, which I think is pretty ridiculous.
 Hobbiton being one of the more popular non-Stray activities amongst people on the bus, although after speaking with some who have made bookings recently, Hobbiton is possible without hopping off the bus.
 A little bit of work goes a long way, and it would’ve been nice for Stray to provide a “one sheet” of each of the activities and the costs associated with the activity at each of the stops.
 That way people can budget accordingly, and you don’t have to feel rushed into doing something, when it might be offered elsewhere.
-Overall this was my biggest gripe with Stray NZ, and I’d love to hear from people who have taken the trip in the past year where this has changed so I can pass this on to everyone reading this post.
+Overall this was my biggest gripe with Stray NZ, and I’d love to hear from people who have taken the trip recently on how this has changed so I can pass this on to everyone reading this post.

 Stray New Zealand Costs and Budgeting: